About Pirmin Mutter

 Pirmin Mutter

-Restructuring and Turnaround, Working Capital and Cash Management, Interim and Program Management, Performance Improvement
+Restructuring and Turnaround, Working Capital and Cash Management, Interim and Program Management, Performance Improvement, Organizational Performance and People

 What's new?Latest insights and updates